 What resources can you suggest for journalists and editors who want to get into (or improve) podcasting?

 There is a wonderful website called transom.org that provides technical and stylistic information, writing tips, hosting tips, interviews with audio producers.
 It’s just great.

 I recommend Re:sound, a podcast produced by the Third Coast International Audio Festival, which finds great audio and rounds it up in their podcast.
 It explores the many styles of podcast documentary; if you want to hear the range of audio production that can happen, that’s a great place to do that.

 How long is too long?

 Journalists already podcasting are using different ways of structuring and presenting.
 There are the short interviews, much like live radio broadcasts, investigative shows, and then podcasts like Embedded, which offers field reporting in long-form.
-Each format has its pros and cons.
-What do you think works best for news podcasts, and how do you see news podcasts evolving in coming months?
+What do you think works best for news podcasts.
+How do you see news podcasts evolving in coming months?